rohaldb/Seng3011API/perf_testing/README.txt

 ===========
 Quick Start
 ===========
+IMPORTANT - DON'T SKIP STEP 2 OR THE TESTING WILL NOT WORK!
 1. Run `make setup` - this will install requests and locustio.
 Alternatively you can run `pip install requests locustio`.
 You may need to refer to https://docs.locust.io/en/stable/installation.html for additional LocustIO installation instructions.
 2. Get a Facebook Graph API Token from https://developers.facebook.com/tools/explorer/ and insert it in the file CONFIG (replace "INSERT TOKEN HERE").
 3. Run speed/load testing as specified below.